Income tax - Rental income (unfurnished rental)

 FYI

-Construction work (such as expansion, transformation) is not deductible.
+Construction work (e.g. expansion, transformation) is not deductible.

-If the expense deduction results in a negative result, you will see a land deficit.
+If the expense deduction results in a negative result, you see a land deficit.

-The portion of the deficit that results from non-interest expense is deductible from your total income up to €10,700.
-If your income is insufficient to absorb this deficit, you can defer it to your total income for the next 6 years.
+The portion of the deficit that results from expenses other than borrowing interest is deductible from your total income up to €10,700.
+If your income is insufficient to absorb this deficit, you can carry it over to your total income for the next 6 years.

 Please note

-The deduction limit on total income is increased to €21,400 for expenditure on energy renovation work enabling an asset to move from an energy class E, F or G to energy performance class A, B, C or D, by 31 December 2025.
-The expenses must be subject to an accepted estimate from November 5, 2022 and be paid between the 1to January 2023 and December 31, 2025.
+The deduction limit on total income is increased to €21,400 for expenditure on energy renovation works enabling an item to move from an energy class E, F or G to a energy performance class A, B, C or D, no later than 31 december 2025.
+Expenses must be quoted and accepted as of November 5, 2022 and paid between November 1er January 2023 and December 31, 2025.

 Répondez aux questions successives et les réponses s’afficheront automatiquement